labd/go-commercelayer-sdk/api/docs/GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes.md

 `func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) UnsetUpdatedAt()`

 UnsetUpdatedAt ensures that no value is present for UpdatedAt, not even an explicit nil
-### GetReference

-`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) GetReference() interface{}`

-GetReference returns the Reference field if non-nil, zero value otherwise.

-### GetReferenceOk

-`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) GetReferenceOk() (*interface{}, bool)`

-GetReferenceOk returns a tuple with the Reference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReference

-`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) SetReference(v interface{})`

-SetReference sets Reference field to given value.

-### HasReference

-`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) HasReference() bool`

-HasReference returns a boolean if a field has been set.

-### SetReferenceNil

-`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) SetReferenceNil(b bool)`

- SetReferenceNil sets the value for Reference to be an explicit nil

-### UnsetReference
-`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) UnsetReference()`

-UnsetReference ensures that no value is present for Reference, not even an explicit nil
 ### GetReferenceOrigin

 `func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) GetReferenceOrigin() interface{}`